BatonNeTot/ketl/README.md

 ** - Check can be enabled before compilation
 </sup>

-### Early tests shows, that ketl is around 1.2 times faster than LuaJIT in random operations!
+### Early tests shows, that ketl is around 1.2 times faster than LuaJIT in random operations! (sometimes)

 ## It's flexible (diabetes caution)